 Northern Virginia Magazine named SmolenPlevy Principals Jason Smolen, Alan Plevy, Daniel Ruttenberg and Kyung (Kathryn) Dickerson to its "Top Lawyers" list for 2016.
 Nominated by their peers, the award recognizes SmolenPlevy for its excellence in the areas of family law, business organization, and trusts and estates.

-What Trump's Tax Plan Could Mean For Death And Taxes
+What Trumponomics Could Mean for Death and Taxes